Best Kids Ski Gloves

 Dakine Wristguard Junior Gloves.
 These excellent gloves have removable wrist braces to protect a child’s wrists during any mishaps.
 Wrist injuries are the most common sustained when learning to ski, and that added protection can boost confidence.
 Synthetic insulation keeps everything warm, while a DK Dry waterproof insert keep little hands dry as well.
 They work just as well with or without the wrist guards, and feature a fantastic cuff fastening that keeps the snow out.
 Synthetic outers with a polyurethane palm for grip, ensure these gloves are durable.
 Featuring a smart black finish they will look great with any outfit.

 A wide choice of sizes ensures a good fit and at half the cost of the Hestra, they are a decent value as well.
+You can find them here.

 Burton Vent Gloves.
 These two-way gloves feature a hand warmer pocket that also doubles as a vent, so whatever the weather, your child’s hands will be as toasty or cool as they need to be.
 With a waterproof membrane inside, your child’s hands will always be dry.
 The microfiber inner lining is soft to the touch and very comfortable for long stretches on the slopes, while the synthetic insulation keeps everything warm when needed.

 The Ultrashell fabric outer provides hard wearing protection, and a toughgrip PU palm ensures there is plenty of grip for poles as required.
 Finally, the eye-catching design will stand out from the crowd, providing a unique look that everyone will love.
+Find them here.